-Describe How your organization manages WORKFORCE CAPABILITY and CAPACITY to accomplish the work of the organization.
-Describe How your organization maintains a safe, secure, and supportive work climate.
+Describe HOW your organization manages WORKFORCE CAPABILITY and CAPACITY to accomplish the work of the organization.
+Describe HOW your organization maintains a safe, secure, and supportive work climate.

-- a.
-WORKFORCE CAPABILITY and CAPACITY - (1) How do you assess your WORKFORCE CAPABILITY and CAPACITY needs, including skills, competencies, and staffing levels? - (2) How do you recruit, hire, place, and retain new members of your workforce?
-How do you ensure your workforce represents the diverse ideas, cultures, and thinking of your hiring and CUSTOMER community? - (3) How do you manage and organize your WORKFORCE to accomplish the work of your organization, capitalize on the organization's CORE COMPETENCIES, reinforce a CUSTOMER and business focus, exceed PERFORMANCE expectations, address your STRATEGIC CHALLENGES and ACTION PLANS, and achieve the agility to address changing business needs? - (4) How do you prepare your workForce for changing CAPABILITY and CAPACITY needs?
-How do you manage your workForce, its needs, and your needs to ensure continuity, to prevent workForce reductions, and to minimize the impact of workForce reductions, if they do become necessary? - b.
-WORKFORCE Climate - (1) How do you address workplace environmental factors to ensure and improve workforce health, safety, and security?
-What are your PERFORMANCE MEASURES and improvement GOALS for each of these workforce needs?
+- (1) How do you assess your WORKFORCE CAPABILITY and CAPACITY needs, including skills, competencies, and staffing LEVELS? - (2) How do you recruit, hire, place, and retain new members of your WORKFORCE?
+How do you ensure your WORKFORCE represents the diverse ideas, cultures, and thinking of your hiring and student and STAKEHOLDER community? - (3) How do you manage and organize your WORKFORCE to accomplish the work of your organization, capitalize on the organization's CORE COMPETENCIES, reinforce a focus on students and STAKEHOLDERS and on the organization, exceed PERFORMANCE expectations, address your STRATEGIC CHALLENGES and ACTION PLANS, and achieve the agility to address changing organizational needs? - (4) How do you prepare your WORKFORCE for changing CAPABILITY and CAPACITY needs?
+How do you manage your WORKFORCE, its needs, and your needs to ensure continuity, to prevent WORKFORCE reductions, and to minimize the impact of WORKFORCE reductions, if they do become necessary?

+b.
+WORKFORCE Climate

+- (1) How do you address workplace environmental factors to ensure and improve workforce health, safety, and security?
+What are your PERFORMANCE MEASURES and improvement GOALS for each of these WORKFORCE needs?
 What are any significant differences in these factors and PERFORMANCE MEASURES or targets for different workplace environments? - (2) How do you support your WORKFORCE via policies, services, and benefits?
 How are these tailored to the needs of a diverse WORKFORCE and different WORKFORCE groups and SEGMENTS?

 N1.
 "Workforce capability" (5.2a) refers to your organization's ability to accomplish its work processes through the knowledge, skills, abilities, and competencies of its people.
-Capability may include the ability to build and sustain relationships with your customers; to innovate and transition to new technologies; to develop new products, services, and work processes; and to meet changing business, market, and regulatory demands.
+Capability may include the ability to build and sustain relationships with your students and stakeholders; to innovate and transition to new technologies; to develop new educational programs, offerings, services, and work processes; and to meet changing organizational, market, and regulatory demands.

-"Workforce capacity" (5.2a) refers to your organization's ability to ensure sufficient staffing levels to accomplish its work processes and successfully deliver your products to your customers, including the ability to meet seasonal or varying demand levels.
+"Workforce capacity" (5.2a) refers to your organization's ability to ensure sufficient staffing levels to accomplish its work processes and successfully deliver your programs, offerings, and services to your students and stakeholders, including the ability to meet varying demand levels.

-N2.
-Workforce capability and capacity should consider not only current needs but also future requirements based on your strategic objectives and action plans reported in Category 2.

-N3.
-Preparing your workforce for changing capability and capacity needs (5.2a[4]) might include training, education, frequent communication, considerations of workforce employment and employability, career counseling, and outplacement and other services.
+- N2.
+Workforce capability and capacity should consider not only current needs but also future requirements based on your strategic objectives and action plans reported in Category 2. - N3.
+Preparing your workforce for changing capability and capacity needs (5.2a[4]) might include ensuring subject-matter expertise and an understanding of the cognitive, social-emotional, and ethical development of students.
+It also might address training in and experience with teaching strategies, facilitation skills, and learning assessment, as well as how to use learning research theory and how to report information and data on student progress.
+It also might include frequent communication, considerations of workforce employment and employability, career counseling, and outplacement and other services.

--Pal Barger, Chairman and founder of 2001 Award recipient Pal's Sudden Service

-When we open a new store we give every hourly employee 120 hours of training.
-Someone said, "What if you spend all that money and time and they leave?"
-And I said, "What if you don't and they stay?"